carole-r-hall/carole-r-hall.github.io/_posts/2025-05-26-Kendalls-shape-space.md

 plt.show()

 ```

+Of course, more complex shapes require more boundary points to really represent what we'd expect the shape to look like.
+We can pretty much tell that these points represent our bird, so let's make our lives easy and just use these few boundary points (or _sample_ points) to represent our shape.

 Let's formalize this for the mathematically-inclined (sorry for other readers... but I do blame you for reading a math blog if you don't want to see math).
 Say we have $k$ landmarks in \(\mathbb{R}^d\), where their coordinates form the configuration matrix:

 $$